Paras Healthcare

 Paras Healthcare Pvt.
-Ltd. is a chain of hospitals providing specialized tertiary medical care.
-The first Paras Hospital was opened in Gurgaon in 2006.
-Over the years, the healthcare organization has set up its specialty centers in Chandigarh, Panchkula, Darbhanga, and Patna with a total of 730 beds.
+Ltd. is a chain of hospitals offering specialized tertiary medical care.
+The first Paras Hospital was established in Gurgaon in 2006.
+Over the years, the healthcare organization has established its specialty centers in Chandigarh, Panchkula, Darbhanga, and Patna, with a total capacity of 730 beds.

-The healthcare organization was founded by Dr. Dharminder Nagar.
-The regime is broadly categorized into Paras Hospitals and Paras Bliss both dealing in respective specialized medical facilities.
-Paras Healthcare announced the appointment of Puneet Srivastava as its vice president effective June 3, 2019.
+Paras Healthcare was founded by Dr. Dharminder Nagar.
+The organization is broadly categorized into Paras Hospitals and Paras Bliss, both focusing on respective specialized medical facilities.
+On June 3, 2019, Paras Healthcare announced the appointment of Puneet Srivastava as its Vice President.

-Paras Hospitals in Gurgaon, Patna, and Darbhanga provide multispecialty tertiary care, and Paras Bliss in Panchkula and New Delhi provide specialized mother and child care.
+Paras Hospitals in Gurgaon, Patna, and Darbhanga offer multispecialty tertiary care, while Paras Bliss in Panchkula and New Delhi focuses on specialized mother and child care.

-The organization is set to expand the number of health care units in the country.
-With new centers to be announced in Uttar Pradesh.
+The organization plans to expand the number of healthcare units in the country, with new centers to be announced in Uttar Pradesh.